purpleteam-labs/purpleteam-doc/local/workflow/trouble-shooting.md

 Check that your Build User config (Job) contains all of the `attackFields` that your SUT requires to make a successful request.

+# "Terminfo parse error" in Terminal

+## Descriptioin

+Running the purpleteam CLI may produce a `Warning` message: `Terminfo parse error`.

+## Cause

+This is due to the `TERM` environment variable being incompatible for the CLI dependency blessed.

+## Solution

+Try setting the `TERM` environment variable to something other than your system default before running the purpleteam CLI.
+Blessed-contrib provided [some details](https://github.com/yaronn/blessed-contrib/#troubleshooting).

+We have had good results with `TERM=xterm`.